Edmond's north-metro neighborhoods feature larger homes and complex rooflines

 Worth knowing: Edmond's HOAs frequently restrict roof color and material.
 Oak Tree, Stonebridge, and most newer subdivisions have published guidelines.
 Check before signing a material upgrade — Class 4 shingles are widely allowed; metal is more variable.

-1. Local physical address (not a P.O. box).
+Permanent local physical address (not a P.O. box, not a rented suite).
 Storm-chasers operate out of trucks and rented suites for a season, then disappear.
-Local roofers stay accountable for warranty work.
+Local Edmond and OKC-metro roofers stay accountable for warranty work because they're not going anywhere.

 Need a vetted Edmond roofer?